BGANZ 2025 Program

 1400-1420

-The Journey of the Transformation of an illegal industrial dumping ground into The Melbourne
+The journey of the transformation of an illegal industrial dumping ground into the Melbourne Arboretum

 1420-1440

-John Bentley, Friend of the Melton Botanic Garden
+John Bentley, Friends of the Melton Botanic Garden, VIC, Australia

 Fighting with nature - managing wild ecosystems in a botanic garden